Hope Brought To The Hungry At A Food Bank Near Me

 Aaron Fisher started Blessings Of Hope in a garage in 2006.
-Large corporations would donate semi-loads of product, which was then distributed to smaller food pantries.
-Since the beginning, Blessings of Hope has partnered with the Bowery Mission in New York City, the Bethesda Mission in Harrisburg, and the Water Street Rescue Mission in Lancaster.
+Large corporations donated semi-loads of product, and Blessings of Hope broke it down into manageable sizes then distributed it to partnerships such as the Bowery Mission in New York City, the Bethesda Mission in Harrisburg, and the Water Street Rescue Mission in Lancaster.

 In 2010, Blessings of Hope was legally established under our parent organization, Light of Hope Ministries, but acts independently.
 To accommodate growth, Blessings of Hope has moved our location several times.
 We currently operate out of a warehouse on Becker Road in Leola , PA .

 Where We’re Headed